tursodatabase/libsql/docs/HRANA_SPEC.md

 When the server receives a `request` message, it must eventually send either a `response_ok` with the response or a `response_error` that describes a failure.
 The response from the server includes the same `request_id` that was provided by the client in the request.
-The server can process the requests asynchronously and send the responses in arbitrary order.
+The server can send the responses in arbitrary order.

 The request ids are arbitrary 32-bit signed integers, the server does not interpret them in any way.